 California Traumatic Brain Injury Attorneys

 DTI (diffusion tensor imaging)

-Imaging techniques are getting more sophisticated everyday.
+Imaging techniques are getting more sophisticated every day.
 The goal is to be able to visualize brain activity and function on the cellular level.
 The newer techniques are routinely used by neuroscientists across the world and it is just a matter of time before they are all admissible in a court of law to prove TBI.
-A lawyer representing TBI victims has to have intimate knowledge of imaging to be able to effectively represent his client because these images give the client a distinct advantage in proving his case.
-These studies are expensive and one has to be sure that the attorney he selects has the resources to get the best imaging studies available to increase the chances of full compensation for the brain injury.
+A lawyer representing TBI victims has to have intimate knowledge of brain imaging to be able to effectively represent their client because these images give the client a distinct advantage in proving his or her case.
+These studies are expensive and one has to be sure that the attorney they select has the resources to get the best imaging studies available to increase the chances of full compensation for the brain injury.